learnbyexample/learn_gnugrep_ripgrep/gnu_grep.md

 ## Limiting output lines

 Sometimes there are too many results in which case you could pipe the output to a **pager** tool like `less`.
-Or use the `-m` option to limit how many matching lines should be displayed for each input file. `grep` would stop processing an input file as soon as condition specified by `-m` is satisfied.
+Or use the `-m` option to limit how many matching lines should be displayed for each input file. `grep` would stop processing an input file as soon as the condition specified by `-m` is satisfied.
 Just like `-c` option, *note* that `-m` works by line count, not by number of matches.

 ```bash
 $ grep -m3 'in' programming_quotes.txt